Skip to main content

 Interruption

-The term interruption refers to a voluntary (ystem triggered) or involuntary (environment triggered) termination in mid execution.
-A voluntay termination is also refered to as an interrupt, an involuntary termination is also refered to as a failure.
+The term interruption refers to a voluntary (system triggered) or involuntary (environment triggered) termination mid execution.
+A voluntary termination is also refered to as an interrupt, an involuntary termination is also refered to as a failure.

 Interruption-agnostic Definition